exoplanet-dev/exoplanet/docs/tutorials/data-and-models.md

 in all of our models.
 This defines a Gaussian likelihood conditioned on the `observed` data.
-To combine datasets, you can simply add multiple lines like this (one for each dataset) and, behind the scenes, `PyMC3` will multiply these likelihoods (or actually add their logarithms) as it should.
+To combine datasets, you can simply add multiple lines like this (one for each dataset) and, behind the scenes, `PyMC` will multiply these likelihoods (or actually add their logarithms) as it should.

 For more concrete examples, check out the [Case Studies](https://gallery.exoplanet.codes) and (if that's not sufficient) feel free to start [a "discussion" on the GitHub repository](https://github.com/exoplanet-dev/exoplanet/discussions) asking for help.